TJ Friedl Player Props: Reds vs. Rays

 Rays Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Rays pitching staff ranks 17th in the league.
+- The pitching staff for the Rays has a collective 8.8 K/9, which ranks 14th in MLB.

-- The Rays have the first-ranked team ERA among all MLB pitching staffs (2.54).
+- The Rays' 2.88 team ERA ranks second across all MLB pitching staffs.

-- Rays pitchers combine to give up the fewest home runs in baseball (seven total, 0.4 per game).
+- The Rays allow the fewest home runs in baseball (eight total, 0.5 per game).

-- The Rays will look to Beeks (0-0) in his second start of the season.
+- Bradley (1-0) makes the start for the Rays, his second of the season.

-- In his last time out -- out of the bullpen on Wednesday -- the left-hander tossed one inning against the Boston Red Sox, giving up one earned run while surrendering one hit.
+- His most recent time out came out of the bullpen on Monday when the right-hander tossed 2/3 innings against the Cincinnati Reds while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.